Mile High Rowing Club Coaches

 Lisa Dirth, Lead Coach

 Lisa brings 13 years of coaching experience to the Mile High program.
-Lisa coached rowing for eight years at the prestigious Derryfield School in Manchester, New Hampshire, including six years as head rowing coach and novice coach.
-She coached teams of up to 50 very successful high school rowers in the very competitive Northeast Interscholastic Rowing Association league.
+At Derryfield, she coached teams of up to 50 very successful high school rowers in the very competitive Northeast Interscholastic Rowing Association league.
 In addition to her head coaching responsibilities, Lisa was able to grow and stabilize Derryfield’s rowing program during her tenure.

 When she moved to Colorado in 2010 she began coaching novices and intermediate rowers for the adult program for Boulder Community Rowing.
-In spring of 2013 she began as Head Coach for Colorado Junior Crew in Boulder.
-The program began with 20 kids which grew under her guidance to 75 kids and became competitive in the Mountain States Region.
+The CJC program began with 20 kids which grew under her guidance to 75 kids and became competitive in the Mountain States Region.
 She is very proud that many of her rowers went on to row in college and after.
 She is particularly proud that her son rowed at Oregon State.

 Lisa loves coaching and especially loves introducing novices to rowing.
 She believes that through patience and dedication all things are possible.
 In her program all kids rowed every day (there are no bench sitters).
 Rowing is a great sport that teaches lifelong lessons in fitness and teamwork.
 She is delighted to have the opportunity to work with the kids in the Mile High program.